Use Chocolatey w/Proxy Server

 - Copy the install.ps1 file locally.

-- Open a PowerShell command line.
+- Open a PowerShell command line as administrator.

-- Set the following environment variables -
+. - Set the following environment variables:

 $env:chocolateyProxyLocation